ConesaLab/TCR_nextflow/README.md

 ## Introduction and overview
 T-cell receptor (TCR) analysis is relevant for the study of immune system diseases and it is usually measured with targeted approaches where TCR genes are selectively amplified.
 However, many non-targeted RNA-seq experiments also contain TCR genes in a fraction of the data, reducing sample requirements and costs.
 Few studies have shown a step-by-step pipeline for the processing of immune repertoire data from whole transcriptome RNA-seq reads, representing a missed opportunity for complementing gene expression studies of immunological conditions with the analysis of the immune repertoire.

 **Here we present a publicly available pipeline for the analysis of TCR repertoire profiles from bulk RNA-seq**.
 As case study, we use a dataset of CD4 T cells isolated from control patients, cirrhotic patients without and with Minimal Hepatic Encephalopathy (MHE).
-More information can be found in the paper called _"Case study on CD4 T-cell repertoire reconstruction and analysis from RNA sequencing data in patients with Minimal Hepatic Encephalopathy"_ by Teresa Rubio, Maria Chernigovskaya, Cristina Marti, Paula Izquierdo-Atarejos, Amparo Urios, Carmina Montoliu, Vicente Felipo, Ana Conesa, Victor Greiff and Sonia Tarazona.
+More information can be found in the paper called _"A Nextflow pipeline for CD4 T-cell repertoire reconstruction and analysis from RNA sequencing data"_ by Teresa Rubio, Maria Chernigovskaya, Susanna Marquez, Cristina Marti, Paula Izquierdo-Atarejos, Amparo Urios, Carmina Montoliu, Vicente Felipo, Ana Conesa, Victor Greiff and Sonia Tarazona.
 This repository contains the instruction to reproduce the results of the paper.

 The step-by-step pipeline for the processing of immune repertoire data from whole transcriptome RNA-seq reads is summarized in the following figure: